Sole trader simplified expenses: when they save you money

 - 101+ hours per month: £26 per month

 These amounts are small but require zero evidence of actual costs.
-The alternative is calculating the actual proportion of your household costs (rent/mortgage interest, council tax, electricity, gas, broadband, water) that relates to business use.
-This is more work but usually gives a bigger deduction.
+The alternative is calculating the actual proportion of your household costs, including rent or mortgage interest, council tax, electricity, gas, broadband, and water that relates to business use.
+This is more work but usually yields a bigger deduction.

-For most tradespeople who spend evenings and weekends on admin, the flat rate gives £120 to £312 per year.
-Actual costs typically give £500 to £1,500 depending on your home and how much space you use for business.
+For most tradespeople who spend evenings and weekends on admin, the flat rate gives an annual deduction of £120 to £312.
+Actual costs typically provide a deduction of £500 to £1,500, depending on your home and how much space you use for business.
+If you have a dedicated office space or use a significant portion of your home for work, calculating actual costs might be worth the effort.

 Determining your actual home working costs